 Keto brownies could be the most present Keto dessert around the world wide web.
 You’ll find so many easy and quick recipes and standard brownie alternations.
-However, chocolate and mint combination is rarely present.
-Even though it has been celebrated through the famous after-eight dessert all around the globe.
-They are a typical English dessert created by Graham Edwards Rowntree and Company Limited in the UK in 1962.
+However, the chocolate and mint combination is rarely present.
+This combination has been celebrated through the famous after-eight dessert.
+The typical English dessert was created by Graham Edwards Rowntree and Company Limited in the UK in 1962.
 How can I connect this to Greek tradition and dessert preparation?

 Modern Greeks and mint obsession

 There’s no herb that is more used in Greek cuisine than mint.
 Meatballs?
 Yes, we add mint.
 Moussaka?
 We put in some mint too.
-Soups, stews, desserts, drinks and of course, ice tea!
-It grows almost in every balcony or garden in Greece.
-We like to use it freshly chopped but always have some dried mint in our kitchen cabinets.
-Ancient Greeks adored mint!
+Soups, stews, desserts, drinks and of course, iced tea!
+It grows on almost every balcony or garden in Greece.
+We like to use it freshly chopped or we always have some dried mint in our kitchen cabinets.
+The ancestors adored it, and so do we!

-In our ancient mythology, the mint herb was devoted to Demeter, Goddess of harvesting.
+In our ancient mythology, the mint herb was devoted to Demeter, the Goddess of harvesting.
 Interestingly, her daughter, Persephone loved it too.
-A myth says that mint was created from a Nymph named Minthê who was favoured by Persephone’s husband Hades (God of the underworld).
+A myth says that mint was created by the transformation of a Nymph named Minthê.
+She was favoured by Persephone’s husband Hades (God of the underworld).
 In resentment and passion, Demeter (Persephone’s mother) turned Minthê into a mint plant.

 Strabo, Geography 8.
 3. 14 (trans.
 Jones) (Greek geographer C1st B.C. to C1st A.D.) :